Yuriy Yurchyk: As Orthodox priest and bishop

 From 1988 to 1990 he was a palamar and subdeacon in St. Nicholas Cathedral in Donetsk.
 Since 1990 Yurchyk has been a psalmist of the Church of the Exaltation of the Holy Cross in the town of Hirnyk, Donetsk Region.

-On January 26, 1991, he was ordained a deacon by Bishop Ioannikiy (Kobzev) of Donetsk and Luhansk in St. Peter and Paul Cathedral in Luhansk, and on January 27 of the same year Yurchyk was ordained a priest.
+On January 26, 1991, he was ordained a deacon by Bishop Joannicius (Kobzev) of Donetsk and Luhansk in St. Peter and Paul Cathedral in Luhansk, and on January 27 of the same year Yurchyk was ordained a priest.
 From 1991 to 1993 he served as a pastoral minister in the parishes of the Donetsk diocese.
-In 1992 Yurchyk left the Rússian Orthodox Church and in 1993 graduated from the Kyiv Theological Seminary.
+In 1992 Yurchyk left the Russian Orthodox Church and in 1993 graduated from the Kyiv Theological Seminary.
 In September 1993 he was appointed rector of the Savior-Transfiguration Parish of Donetsk and charitable of the first Donetsk district.
 From 1994 to 1996 he was secretary of the Donetsk-Luhansk diocesan administration.

-In September 1996 he was ordained a monk named Yuri in honor of the holy great martyr Yuri the Victorious.
+In September 1996 he was ordained a monk named Yuri in honor of the great martyr George.
 On December 4, 1996, Yurchyk was elevated to the rank of Archimandrite.

 On May 14, 1999, Yurchyk was ordained bishop of Donetsk and Luhansk by the Divine Liturgy in the Volodymyr Cathedral of Kyiv and appointed head of the Donetsk-Luhansk diocese.
 On December 20, 1999, he was appointed bishop of Donetsk and Mariupol, head of the Donetsk diocese and temporarily appointed head of the Luhansk diocese.

 He was awarded the Order of the Holy Apostolic Prince Vladimir the Great III degree (January 23, 2004).
 On October 22, 2005, Yurchyk was elevated to the rank of archbishop.

-After the conflict with Patriarch Filaret (Denisenko), on November 24, 2008, at a meeting of the Holy Synod of the Ukrainian Orthodox Church of the Kyiv Patriarchate, Archbishop Yuriy (Yurchyk) of Donetsk and Mariupol was banned from the clergy and removed from the jurisdiction of the 4th Patriarch of Kyiv.
+After the conflict with Patriarch Philaret (Denisenko), on November 24, 2008, at a meeting of the Holy Synod of the Ukrainian Orthodox Church of the Kyiv Patriarchate, Archbishop Yuriy (Yurchyk) of Donetsk and Mariupol was banned from the clergy and removed from the jurisdiction of the 4th Patriarch of Kyiv.